What is data science?

 |Tasks and duties||

 Data scientists lead research projects to extract valuable information and actionable insights from big data.
-This includes defining the problem to be solved, writing queries to pull the right data from databases, cleaning and sorting the data, building and training machine learning models, and using data visualization techniques to effectively communication the findings to stakeholders.
+This includes defining the problem to be solved, writing queries to pull the right data from databases, cleaning and sorting the data, building and training machine learning models, and using data visualisation techniques to effectively communication the findings to stakeholders.

 Although data science documentation varies by project and industry, it generally includes project plans, user stories, model documentation, and supporting systems documentation such as user guides.